Battle of Changsha (1941): All-out Offensive

 On September 18, the Japanese army launched their offensive.
-The 6th division forced a crossing at the Xinqiang River, breaking through the position of the 4th corps at the south bank of the river and causing the corps to retreat to the mountains east of Guanwang Bridge (關王橋).
-Soon, the whole 11th army was crossing the river.
-After hearing about the news, Yang Sen ordered the 133rd and 134th divisions of the 20th corps and the 58th corps to block the enemy near Yanglin street (楊林街).
-On September 19, in the area east of the south bank of the Xinqiang river, the 40th division encountered fierce resistance from the 59th and 90th divisions of the 4th corps and fought all day long with heavy losses on both sides.
+The 6th Division forced a crossing at the Xinqiang River, breaking through the position of the 4th Corps at the south bank of the river and causing the corps to retreat to the mountains east of Guanwang Bridge (關王橋).
+Soon, the whole 11th Army was crossing the river.
+After hearing about the news, Yang Sen ordered the 133rd and 134th Divisions of the 20th Corps and the 58th Corps to block the enemy near Yanglin street (楊林街).
+On September 19, in the area east of the south bank of the Xinqiang river, the 40th Division encountered fierce resistance from the 59th and 90th Divisions of the 4th Corps and fought all day long with heavy losses on both sides.

-On September 19, the 3rd, 4th, and 6th divisions arrived at the north bank of the Miluo River.
-The 95th and 140th divisions of the 37th corps and the 92nd and 99th divisions of the 99th corps had been ordered to the south bank of the Miluo River on the 18th but before they had finished their deployment, the three Japanese divisions were already crossing the river and attacking the two corps.
-From the 19th until the 24th of September, the two sides fought fiercely at the south bank and the Chinese positions were breached one after another.
+On September 19, the 3rd, 4th, and 6th Divisions arrived at the north bank of the Miluo River.
+The 95th and 140th Divisions of the 37th Corps and the 92nd and 99th Divisions of the 99th Corps had been ordered to the south bank of the Miluo River on the 18th but before they had finished their deployment, the three Japanese divisions were already crossing the river and attacking the two corps.
+From 19 until 24 September, the two sides fought fiercely at the south bank and the Chinese positions were breached one after another.
 By the 25th, the two corps had to retreat.
-At the same time, the Japanese 6th division moved eastward along the Miluo River and clashed with the 44th division of the 26th corps.
-The corps immediately sent the 32nd and 41st divisions to assist, but the 32nd division was intercepted by the Japanese 3rd division and retreated southward.
-The 6th division quickly broke through the right and left flank of the 26th corps and encircled the unit on the 23rd of September.
+At the same time, the Japanese 6th division moved eastward along the Miluo River and clashed with the 44th Division of the 26th Corps.
+The corps immediately sent the 32nd and 41st Divisions to assist, but the 32nd Division was intercepted by the Japanese 3rd Division and retreated southward.
+The 6th Division quickly broke through the right and left flank of the 26th Corps and encircled the unit on the 23rd of September.
 On the 25th, the corps was ordered to break out and the remnants retreated to Genggutai (更鼓台) and Shiwan (石灣).

-On the 22nd of September, the 3rd division, 190th division, and 10th reserve division of the 10th corps were ordered to occupy the Jinjing (金井)-Suqiao (粟橋) line.
-On the 24th, the corps was besieged by the Japanese 3rd, 4th, and 6th divisions and the Hayabuchi task force.
-The 568th regiment and the headquarters of the 190th division trying to move southward were surrounded by the Japanese 3rd division.
+On 22 September, the 3rd Division, 190th Division, and 10th Reserve Division of the 10th Corps were ordered to occupy the Jinjing (金井)-Suqiao (粟橋) line.
+On the 24th, the corps was besieged by the Japanese 3rd, 4th, and 6th Divisions and the Hayabuchi task force.
+The 568th Regiment and the headquarters of the 190th Division trying to move southward were surrounded by the Japanese 3rd Division.
 During the break-out attempt, divisional commander Zhu Yue (朱岳) was wounded, deputy divisional commander Lai Chuanxiang (賴傳湘) was killed, and the division suffered heavy casualties.
-By the 26th, all defensive positions of the 10th corps had been breached.
-Jinjing and Suqiao fell, and the 10th corps suffered heavy casualties in the retreat.
+By the 26th, all defensive positions of the 10th Corps had been breached.
+Jinjing and Suqiao fell, and the 10th Corps suffered heavy casualties in the retreat.
 The remnants moved to the Langli City (榔梨市) south of Laodao River (撈刀河) for reorganization.
 By this point, Xue Yue's plan to destroy the Japanese army at the south bank of the Miluo River had failed.